Al Jazeera Journalism Review

 Lack of Accurate Reporting on Hate Crimes

 The impact on journalism is not just immediate but also long-term.
-The systematic silencing of dissenting voices and the suppression of critical reporting erode public trust in the media.
+The systematic silence of dissenting voices and the suppression of critical reporting erode public trust in the media.

-Hassan explained that when mainstream media organizations do report on these incidents, they often portray the victim as being at fault with some media outlets even justifying crimes against Muslims and other minorities.
+Hassan explained that when mainstream media organisations do report on these incidents, they often portray the victim as being at fault, with some media outlets even justifying crimes against Muslims and other minorities.

 "In the absence of thorough reporting on hate crimes, supporters of the current regime and Hindu nationalism spread hatred and misinformation to vilify Muslims.
 As a result, the larger audience perceives Muslims as troublemakers rather than victims of violence and hate," he explained.